Running an online Agency

 • Achieve 85% client retention rate

-The traditional agency approach tends to mix goals and objectives together, focusing on tactical metrics and short-term thinking.
-You see this in weekly status meetings that fixate on billable hours and project timelines while losing sight of larger strategic initiatives.
-You feel it in the constant pressure to say “yes” to client requests without considering their impact on your agency’s long-term vision.
+Traditional agency approaches mix goals and objectives, defaulting to tactical metrics and short-term thinking.
+Weekly status meetings fixate on billable hours and project timelines while strategic initiatives fade.
+Teams feel constant pressure to say “yes” to client requests without considering the impact on long-term vision.

 Consider how this plays out in daily decisions: